-- (a) Take into account:- - the general conditions of contract and any special conditions of contract, if specified; - any Treasury guidelines on bid documentation; and - the requirement of the Construction Industry Development Board, in the case of a bid relating to construction, upgrading or refurbishment of buildings or infrastructure. - (b) include evaluation and adjudication criteria, including any criteria required by other applicable legislation; - (c) compel bidders to declare any conflict of interest they may have in the transaction for which the bid is submitted; - require the bidders to furnish the following if the value of the transaction is expected to exceed R10 000 000:- - If the bidder is required by law to prepare annual financial statements, their audited annual financial statements:- - for the past 3 (three) years; or - since establishment, if established during the past 3 (three) years; - particulars of any contracts awarded to the bidder by an organ of state during the past 5 (five) years, including particulars of any material non-compliance or dispute concerning the execution of such contract:
+- (a) Take into account:- - the general conditions of contract and any special conditions of contract, if specified; - any Treasury guidelines on bid documentation; and - the requirement of the Construction Industry Development Board, in the case of a bid relating to construction, upgrading or refurbishment of buildings or infrastructure. - (b) include evaluation and adjudication criteria, including any criteria required by other applicable legislation; - (c) compel bidders to declare any conflict of interest they may have in the transaction for which the bid is submitted; - (d) require the bidders to furnish the following if the value of the transaction is expected to exceed R10 000 000:- - If the bidder is required by law to prepare annual financial statements, their audited annual financial statements:- - for the past 3 (three) years; or - since establishment, if established during the past 3 (three) years; - a certificate signed by bidder certifying that the bidder has no undisputed commitments for municipal services towards a municipality or the service provider in respect of which payment is overdue for more than 30 days; - particulars of any contracts awarded to the bidder by an organ of state during the past 5 (five) years, including particulars of any material non-compliance or dispute concerning the execution of such contract: - a statement indicating whether any portion of the goods or services are expected to be sourced from outside the Republic, and, if so, what portion and whether any portion of payment from the Municipality is expected to be transferred out of the Republic.

-- a statement indicating whether any portion of the goods or services are expected to be sourced from outside the Republic, and, if so, what portion and whether any portion of payment from the Municipality is expected to be transferred out of the Republic. - (e) stipulate that disputes must be settled by means of mutual consultation, mediation (with or without legal representation), or, when unsuccessful, in a South African court of law: - (f) the preference points applicable in terms of the Preferential Procurement Regulations; - (g) indicate that the bidder with the lowest tender amount would not necessarily be awarded the tender; - (h) the sureties, guarantees, insurance, retention and penalties required and applicable as determined by the nature of the contract.
+- (e) stipulate that disputes must be settled by means of mutual consultation, mediation (with or without legal representation), or, when unsuccessful, in a South African court of law: - (f) the preference points applicable in terms of the Preferential Procurement Regulations; - (g) indicate that the bidder with the lowest tender amount would not necessarily be awarded the tender; - (h) the sureties, guarantees, insurance, retention and penalties required and applicable as determined by the nature of the contract.